2.2 Archie Loses It!

 Gerry: That sort of make sense.

-Uzza: [taken aback] I am no imam, I have not spent a lifetime making sense of these things, and Prophets are not fortune tellers.
+Uzza: [taken aback] I am no scholar, I have not spent a lifetime making sense of these things, and prophets are not fortune-tellers.

-Archie: If the shoe fits. [not letting up] The people of Jerusalem must have been surprised when a man on a flying horse landed in their midst?
+Archie: If the shoe fits. [not letting up] The people of Jerusalem must have been surprised when a man on a flying horse landed theret?
 The Prophet must have been the talk-of-the-town?